 Policy Reserves

 Statutory policy reserves shall be established for all unmatured contractual obligations of the reporting entity arising out of the provisions of the insurance contract.
 Where separate benefits are included in a contract, a reserve for each benefit shall be established as required in Appendix A-820.
 These statutory policy reserves have historically been calculated as the excess of the present value of future benefits to be paid to or on behalf of policyholders less the present value of future net premiums.
-For policies issued on or after the operative date of the Valuation Manual, these formulaic calculations will be supplemented for some policies with more advanced deterministic and stochastic reserve methodologies to better reflect company experience, possible economic conditions and inherent policy risks.
+For policies issued on or after the operative date of the Valuation Manual, these formulaic calculations will be supplemented for some policies with more advanced deterministic and/or stochastic reserve methodologies to better reflect company experience, possible economic conditions and inherent policy risks.
 Statutory policy reserves meet the definition of liabilities as defined in SSAP No. 5—Liabilities, Contingencies and Impairments of Assets.
 The actuarial methodologies referred to in paragraph 16 meet the criteria required for reasonable estimates in SSAP No. 5.

 Paragraph 22: Change Needed – distinguish between different PBR exclusion tests for different products by adding word “and” and the word “or”.

 For life and annuity policies issued on or after the operative date of the Valuation Manual, reserves shall use the requirements of the Valuation Manual.
 As required by Appendix A-820, reserves are required to be determined using the methodologies and processes described in the Valuation Manual.
-For policies unable to meet the Valuation Manual criteria for exemption from deterministic or stochastic reserves, the Valuation Manual supplements formulaic life insurance policy reserve methodologies with more advanced deterministic and stochastic reserve methodologies to produce reserves that better reflect company experience, possible economic conditions and inherent policy risks.
+For policies unable to meet the Valuation Manual criteria for exemption from deterministic and/or stochastic reserves, the Valuation Manual supplements formulaic life insurance policy reserve methodologies with more advanced deterministic and/or stochastic reserve methodologies to produce reserves that better reflect company experience, possible economic conditions and inherent policy risks.

 Paragraph 40: Change Needed – distinguish between different versions of CARVM now on PBR.

-The Valuation Manual is effective prospectively for policies written on or after the operative date; however, as the CARVM methodology was already principles-based, some changes to the CARVM methodology in VM-21 (on variable annuities) and to the related AG 43 may result in retroactive application to the reserving for existing contracts.
+The Valuation Manual is effective prospectively for policies written on or after the operative date; however, as the variable annuity CARVM methodology was already principles-based, some changes to the CARVM methodology in VM-21 (on variable annuities) and to the related AG 43 may result in retroactive application to the reserving for existing contracts.
 Therefore, upon the initial prospective adoption of principle-based reserving, the change in valuation basis reflected as an adjustment to surplus for most entities will be zero.
 After initial adoption of the Valuation Manual, changes in valuation basis will need to be evaluated to determine the amount of any surplus adjustments.

 Status: